Anyaoma/Backtest_Analysis_Using_StreamLit_App/README.md

 # PERFORMANCE ANALYSIS OF THE ENGULFING AND RSI STRATEGY, USING STREAMLIT
-A Streamlit-based application for backtesting trading strategies, providing a bird's-eye view of performance metrics, trade outcomes, and risk management insights.
 The strategy is the combination of ENGULFING price pattern, and the RSI indicator.
 This is a personal project undertaken to have a bird's-eye view of the performance of this strategy using just a link.
 A little disclaimer- the strategy code is hosted on the Streamlit Cloud (free), which can be extremely slow to load.
 An alternative option is the Heroku cloud- a paid and faster option.

 <img width="1918" height="968" alt="image" src="https://github.com/user-attachments/assets/3dbd8fcb-af57-4e83-b336-875c21bc1261" />